kubevirt/kubevirt/README.md

 Lunch the HCO locally for testing, experimenting and developing.

-**NOTE:** no need to install any type of kubenetes cluster as a prerequisite.
+**NOTE:** no need to install any type of Kubernetes cluster as a prerequisite.

 1. Navigate to the project's directory
 ```bash